atlassian/react-sweet-state/docs/basics/hook.md

 ### Using a hook

-Now you can use `useCounter` in your views, and it will expose the Store instance `state` and the `actions` as return value of the invocation:
+Now you can use `useCounter` in your views.
+It will expose the Store instance `state` and the `actions` as return value of the invocation:

 ```js
 // app.js